 In response messages the JMSCorrelationID parameter is set to the JMSMessageID of the request by default.
-In Interaction Server 8.1.200 and later, you can change this default behavior using the JMS Capture Point's use-correlation-id-in-reply option: with a setting of true, the JMSCorrelationID parameter of the reply message is set to the value of JMSCorrelationID parameter of the reply to behavior.
+In Interaction Server 8.1.200 and later, you can change this default behavior using the JMS Capture Point's use-correlation-id-in-reply option: with a setting of true, the JMSCorrelationID parameter of the reply message is set to the value of JMSCorrelationID parameter of the request.
+A setting of false retains the default behavior.